Injection Blow Moulding

 Injection Blow Moulding Process.

-There are 3 unique steps or processes involved during creating blow molded parts
+There are 3 unique steps or processes involved during creating blow molded parts, they include;

 The two-stage process: The preform is injected into the mold, where it is left for about 1 to 4 days and thereafter blown into containers.
 A re-heat blow(RHB) is a machine is used in this case.
 Typically, this process is costly compared to the one process technique but it is the best in mass production, for example, carbonated-beverage bottles.